inaimathi/cl-notebook/README.md

 ### TODO

+- Store notebooks in a separate notebook directory.
+Load all of them at startup
 - Deleting a cell shouldn't trigger a full re-draw; just remove the cell (similar for the others; you might want to integrate event-source here sooner rather than later)
 - Some errors still seem to sneak out
 - System hangs forever if you send it into an infinite loop.
 It should time out eventually, and send some notification of the fact.